DeanFac/facultyhandbook/docs/2_getting_started_at_iitm/4_initial_months.md

 {: .highlight}
-**New Faculty Initiation Grant (NFIG)-** Rs. {{ site.data.variables.nfig }} Lakhs for purchase of basic equipment and travel, not meant for office furniture and standard supplies.
-Apply within one year.   <br> **New Faculty Seed Grant (NFSG)-** Up to Rs.
-50 lakhs.
+**New Faculty Initiation Grant (NFIG)-** ₹ {{ site.data.variables.nfig }} Lakhs for purchase of basic equipment and travel, not meant for office furniture and standard supplies.
+Apply within one year.   <br> **New Faculty Seed Grant (NFSG)-** Up to ₹ {{ site.data.variables.nfsg }} lakhs.
 A proposal with proper justification has to be submitted and presented in front of a committee.
 Apply within 3 years of joining (typically after 1.5-2 years).

 # Office & Laboratory